 You need to pass both to pass the theory test.

 You can take the shorter ‘abridged’ car theory test if you’ve got the Safe Road User Award.

 You’ll then get a theory test pass certificate.
 You’ll need the certificate number when you book your practical test.

 There are official publications and tools to help you prepare for the test, and if you’ve got special needs then there are a number of facilities to help.

 You usually need to take the theory test before you can get your first full car or motorcycle driving licence.

-You don’t need to take the car theory test if you hold a B1 licence (3 or 4-wheeled light vehicle).
+You don’t need to take the car theory test if you have:

 Adding new categories to your licence